-• Site Tree- Provides a hierarchical view of the way the pages on your site are organized, which helps you visualize the configuration of pages and allows you to place and unplace pages in the site's hierarchy.
-The Site Plan tree also helps you
+• Site Tree- Provides a hierarchical view of the way the pages on your site are organized, which helps you visualize the configuration of pages and allows you to

 - Content Tree-Shows the asset types and flex relationship hierarchies available in the current site.
 Double-click a parent asset to open a "Browse" tab, and view the associated child assets.
-For more information about flex relationship hierarchies, see "Parent-Child Relationships," on page 161 - My Work tree Allows you to work with the My Work and History nodes.
+For more information about flex relationship hierarchies, see "Parent-Child Relationships," on page 161. - My Work tree Allows you to work with the My Work and History nodes.
 For more information, see "Organizing Assets," on page 135.